 Depending on your passport, it might be necessary to obtain a visa and other essential travel documents to enter Japan.
 Visit the official website of the Ministry of Foreign Affairs of Japan for detailed requirements and the visa application process, if applicable.

 For Philippine passport holders, getting a Japan Tourist Visa is pretty easy and cheap.
 First, you must complete the requirements set by the Japanese Embassy.
 Second, choose among the accredited travel agencies to lodge your application.
-I chose Universal Holidays Inc. and paid PHP 1,200 (USD 25).
-If this is your first time in Japan, check out my detailed post about Japan Visa Application.
+If this is your first time in Japan, check out my detailed post about my Japan Visa Application.

 How much does it cost to travel to Japan